-In 1998, Tony Award and Pulitzer Prize-winning playwright, Wendy Wasserstein and Broadway production stage manager, Roy Harris, joined with TDF to found the Open Doors Program for middle and high school students in New York City, because, as Wendy put it, “Theatre is a very personal experience that grows in meaning and depth when shared with others.”
+In 1998, Tony Award and Pulitzer Prize-winning playwright Wendy Wasserstein and Broadway production stage manager Roy Harris joined with TDF to found the Open Doors Program for high school students in New York City.
+As Wendy put it, “Theatre is a very personal experience that grows in meaning and depth when shared with others.”

 In 2011, Open Doors became the first arts education program to be named for a special Tony Honor for Excellence in the Theatre.

-TDF Open Doors from Theatre Development Fund (tdf) on Vimeo.
+TDF Open Doors Video Diaries from Theatre Development Fund (tdf) on Vimeo.

 How Can My School Participate?